joost-morsink/Rest/docs/overview.md

 ![RequestFlow.svg](./images/RequestFlow.svg)

-# **REVIEW CONTENT BELOW**

 ## Identity
 This library uses the Biz.Morsink.Identity library for identifying entities.
-Every resource in the Rest server corresponds to a type and a identity value.
+Every resource in the Rest server corresponds to a type and an identity value.
-There is a decoupling between the Rest pipeline and the actual serving of content over HTTP.
+The Rest pipeline and the actual serving of content over HTTP is only coupled at runtime.
+No static dependencies are present.

 ## Aspects
 The following aspects come into play when designing a Rest repository: